abailly/abailly.github.io/slides/mode-of-existence-of-software.md

 <div class="notes">
 * No talk about the philosophy of software would be complete without a reference to Christopher Alexander!
-* I have always been wary until I started reading *A Pattern Language*
+* I have always been wary about Alexander's ideas and influence, until I started reading *A Pattern Language*
 </div>
 -----